astronomer/airflow-guides/guides/testing-airflow.md

 ## Overview

 One of the core principles of Airflow is that your DAGs are defined as Python code.
-Because you can data pipelines like you would any other piece of code, you can integrate them into a standard software development lifecycle using source control, CI/CD, and automated testing.
+Because you can treat data pipelines like you would any other piece of code, you can integrate them into a standard software development lifecycle using source control, CI/CD, and automated testing.

-Although DAGs are 100% Python code, effectively testing DAGs requires accounting for their unique structure and relationship to other code in your environment.
+Although DAGs are 100% Python code, effectively testing DAGs requires accounting for their unique structure and relationship to other code and data in your environment.
 In this guide, we'll discuss a couple of types of tests that we would recommend to anybody running Airflow in production, including DAG validation testing, unit testing, and data and pipeline integrity testing.

 ### Before you begin